-Because Air Bag sensors measure vehicle deceleration over time, vehicle speed and damage by themselves are not good indicators of whether or not an Air Bag should have deployed.
+Because air bag sensors measure vehicle deceleration over time, vehicle speed and damage by themselves are not good indicators of whether or not an air bag should have deployed.

-Seat belts are necessary for your protection in all collisions, and also are needed to help keep you in position, away from an inflating Air Bag.
+Seat belts are necessary for your protection in all collisions, and also are needed to help keep you in position, away from an inflating air bag.

-The ORC monitors the readiness of the electronic parts of the Air Bag system whenever the ignition is in the START or ON/RUN position.
-If the ignition is in the OFF position, in the ACC position, or not in the ignition, the Air Bag system is not on and the Air Bags will not inflate.
+The ORC monitors the readiness of the electronic parts of the air bag system whenever the ignition is in the START or ON/RUN position.
+If the ignition is in the OFF position, in the ACC position, the air bag system is not on and the air bags will not inflate.

-The ORC contains a backup power supply system that may deploy the Air Bags even if the battery loses power or it becomes disconnected prior to deployment.
+The ORC contains a backup power supply system that may deploy the air bags even if the battery loses power or it becomes disconnected prior to deployment.

-The ORC turns on the Air Bag Warning Light and Passenger Air Bag Disable (PAD) Indicator Light for four to eight seconds as a self-check 2 when the ignition is first turned to ON/RUN.
+The ORC turns on the Air Bag Warning Light Passenger Air Bag Disable (PAD) Indicator Light for four to eight seconds as a self-check when the ignition is first turned to ON/RUN.
 After the self-check, the Air Bag Warning Light will turn off and the PAD Indicator Light will function normally (Refer to "Passenger Air Bag Disable (PAD) Indicator Light").
 If the ORC detects a malfunction in any part of the system, it turns on the Air Bag Warning Light either momentarily or continuously.
 A single chime will sound if the light comes on again after initial startup.